 Crowd Management and Control Model Policy: The purpose of this policy is to establish guidelines for

-managing crowds and preserving the peace during demonstrations and civil disturbances.
+managing crowds and preserving the peace during demonstrations and civil disturbances. **Note: This document is only available to IACP members and IACP Net customers**

 Crowd Management and Control Concepts and Issues Paper: This paper is designed to accompany the Model Policy on

 Crowd Management and Control (formerly titled Civil Disturbances).
 This paper provides essential background material and supporting documentation to provide greater understanding of the developmental philosophy and implementation requirements for the model policy.
-This material will be of value to law enforcement executives in their efforts to tailor the model to the requirements and circumstances of their communities and their law enforcement agencies.
+This material will be of value to law enforcement executives in their efforts to tailor the model to the requirements and circumstances of their communities and their law enforcement agencies. **Note: This document is only available to IACP members and IACP Net customers**

 Emerging Use of Force Issues: Balancing Public and Officer Safety: Relations with the community are often strained due to incidents of use of force.
 This document examines the core use of force issues, and identifies strategies that can be employed to address these issues and build community trust.